CharSV5/CV/README.md

 I have also worked in the travel industry, both as a travel agent and also as a flight attendant.
 My love of travel made these excellent roles for me and made me quite familiar with the travel industry.

+I have 18 years worth of work experience in total, all of which has been customer/client focused in some way.
+This has made me aware of how to cultivate a healthy relationship with clients and manage expectations.

+I have worked in every type of office and bring with me a wealth of work-place experience.

 ## Interests